 Monica Whitt was born and raised in Mexico but has lived in Anchorage with her husband and three children since 1998.
 She calls Alaska home.

 Monica’s interest and education in photography began while earning a BA in Communications at Monterrey Institute of Technology (ITESM) in Monterrey, Mexico.
 Spending most of her professional career as Web designer, she has always been inspired by many talented photographers, not to mention, the stunning beauty of Alaska.
 After receiving her professional photography certification with the New York Institute of Photography, she has specialized in environmental portraiture.

 Her passion is capturing the essence of people while doing what they love, whether it’s adventuring around Alaska, practicing outdoor adventure sports, or celebrating a special event.
 Besides her freelance and commercial work, which you can view on Monica Whitt Photography, she’s also part of the Chugach Peaks Photography team and considers it an honor to photograph weddings all around Alaska.

-Monica primarily assists with guiding our Anchorage Aurora Quest.
+Monica co-guides for our Anchorage Aurora Quest.